MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Model:

 \subsection{Contrastive Span Training}

 We introduce \emph{contrastive span} training, which enables learning across and between the three modalities.
 As shown in Figure~\ref{fig:reserveobjectives}, the model is given a sequence of video segments.
-For each one, we include the video frame, and then three `subsegments', each that are either text \emph{or audio} (never both, due to redundancy of text given audio).
+For each one, we include the video frame, and then three `subsegments' that are each either text \emph{or} audio.
+The subdivided audio segments are encoded independently by the Audio Encoder, before being fused by the Joint Encoder.
 We train by replacing 25\% of these text and audio subsegments with a special \masktoken~token.
 The model must match the representation atop the \masktoken~\emph{only with} an independent encoding of its span.

 Our approach combines past success at matching images to their captions \cite{radford2021learning, jia2021scaling} along with `VisualBERT'-style prediction of independent tokens \cite{tan2019lxmert, chen2019uniter} -- though, crucially, we predict representations at a higher-level semantic unit than individual tokens.
 Our approach also enables the model to learn from both audio and text, while discouraging \emph{memorization} of raw perceptual input, or tokens -- which can harm representation quality \cite{walker2016uncertain}.